-It took quite lot of time for modern scientists to prove what the Australian Aboriginies have already known for centuries about Tea Tree (Melaleuca Alternifolia) leaves.
+It took a long time for modern science to prove what the Australian Aboriginies have already known for centuries about Tea Tree (Melaleuca Alternifolia) leaves.

 The aborigines of Australia used to inhale the oils from the crushed leaves to treat coughs and colds.
 They sprinkled crushed leaves on their wounds and used an infusion of soaked leaves to treat sore throats or skin problems.